The view of a young Aesthetician on Aesthetic treatment and teenagers.

 There’s been a lot of controversy about the Kylie Jenner lip enhancement story as she was just 17 years old when she had them done.

 In some ways you can’t blame her, growing up in the limelight and having sisters such as Kim Kardashian, who openly spend thousands on their appearance every year.
+But is this something that’s going to become more normal as the years go by?

 Young people, including myself, feel the constant pressure to look our best and with celebrities setting ridiculously high standards, it’s easy for them to feel like cosmetic treatments are the only way to achieve beauty.

-These 2014 statistics from the American Society of Plastic Surgeons (ASAPS) show some incredible numbers for the 13-19-year-old age range in the USA having cosmetic treatments:
+These 2014 statistics from the American Society of Plastic Surgeons (ASAPS) show some incredible numbers for the 13-19 year old age range in the USA having cosmetic treatments:

 I’d like to point out that most well-accredited practitioners will put a blanket ban on treating anyone under the age of 18 for purely cosmetic reasons.